docpad/docpad-plugin-thumbnails/README.md

 ### Running multiple targets

-You can pass in more than one target to `@getThumbnail' and they will be executed in order.
+You can pass in more than one target to `@getThumbnail()` and they will be executed in order.

 For example, you could do the following to get a small zoom-cropped, sepia'd and rotated image: